ayan0312/mvvm/README.md

 ## Features

  * `new Porxy()` to replace `Object.defineProperty`
- * `EventEmitter` based on the go runtime for webassembly.In order to do so,we loss a lot of performance
+ * `EventEmitter` based on the go runtime for webassembly.In order to do so,we lose a lot of performance

 ## Example